NCAR/DART/models/MARBL_column/readme.rst

    To achive this goal, you'll need to set ``estimate_params = .true.`` and turn the update status for all state variable to ``NO_COPY_BACK``

-   This ensures that the state will not be updated.
-The ``NO_COPY_BACK`` option is added as the 5th entry in the state table (after the variable name, its associated quantity and its physical bounds) within ``&model_nml``
+   This ensures that the updated state will not be written back to the restart file.
+The ``NO_COPY_BACK`` option is added as the 5th entry in the state table (after the variable name, its associated quantity and its physical bounds) within ``&model_nml``.

 Namelist
 --------